-Planning and Development provides staff assistance to the Dallas County Historical Com-mission.
-This committee, which consists of fifteen individuals appointed by the Commissioner Court, serves as the County's primary advisory body on historic preservation matters.
-The Historical Commission is responsible for providing the first level of review for all State historical marker requests, and it conducts two-to-three special projects per yer.
+Planning and Development provides staff assistance to the Dallas County Historical Commission.
+This committee, which consists of fifteen individuals appointed by the Commissioners Court, serves as the County's primary advisory body on historic preservation matters.
+The Historical Commission is responsible for providing the first level of review for State historical marker requests, and it conducts two-to-three special projects per year.

 In 2015, the Historical Commission adopted the following mission statement to help guide it in its work: